Are Large Vision Language Models up to the Challenge of Chart Comprehension and Reasoning? An Extensive Investigation into the Capabilities and Limitations of LVLMs: Results and Discussion

 \subsection{Performance in ChartQA task}

-We examine the \textbf{RQ1} in this section by evaluating the performance of the LVLMs in ChartQA in two different prompting setups, \textbf{(i)} zero-shot Chain-of-Thought (CoT) \cite{wei2023chainofthought} prompting and \textbf{(ii)} prompting strategy introduced in Program-aided Language models (PAL) \cite{gao2023pal}.
-Since both the models have already been evaluated on the ChartQA benchmark in few-shot CoT \cite{geminiteam2023gemini, openai2023gpt4}, we wanted to understand how good the models are in zero-shot setup.
-Also, we choose the PAL setup to examine whether separating the computation of complex queries and deferring it to a Python interpreter improves the performance of factoid question answering with charts.
-In ChartQA, the test set is divided into two sets: \textbf{(i)} human-generated, and \textbf{(ii)} augmented (model-generated).
-For further details on the datasets, refer to the Appendix \ref{app:dataset}.
-Below, we present our key findings (see experimental results in Table \ref{tab:overview-results}). \\ \textbf{Gemini excels as a Chain-of-Thought reasoner.} In the case of zero-shot CoT, the Gemini outperformed GPT-4V by a margin of 4\% (Table \ref{tab:overview-results}).
-Figure \ref{fig:cot-pal-gemr-gptr}(a) depicts an example case where a line chart about the economic situation of two countries is given and the models are prompted to answer the following question: \textit{What is the median value of Japan graph from 2013 to 2015?}.
-With CoT reasoning, Gemini reached the correct conclusion, whereas GPT-4V answered incorrectly.\\
+We perform a quantitative evaluation of the LVLMs in ChartQA in two different prompting setups, \textbf{(i)} zero-shot Chain-of-Thought (CoT)\footnote{We report the zero-shot result of Phi-3 in \Cref{tab:overview-results} from the technical report \cite{abdin2024phi3} of the model.} \cite{wei2023chainofthought} prompting and \textbf{(ii)} prompting strategy introduced in Program-aided Language models (PAL) \cite{gao2023pal}.
+Initially, we evaluated the models' performance using the \emph{`relaxed accuracy'} metric as discussed in \cite{masry-etal-2023-unichart}.
+However, given the open-ended nature of the CoT responses, we conducted a manual evaluation to determine the actual accuracy of the models in the CoT setup.
+Also, we chose the PAL setup to examine whether separating the computation of complex queries and delegating them to a Python interpreter improves the performance of factoid question answering with charts.
+For further details on the datasets, refer to the \S\ref{app:dataset}.
+Below, we present our key findings:

+\paragraph{Performance in Zero-shot CoT.}\, In the case of zero-shot CoT, the Gemini outperformed GPT-4V by a margin of \num{3}\% (Table \ref{tab:overview-results}), while Claude-3 performed the worst, achieving an average accuracy of \num{44.56}\%. \Cref{fig:cot-pal-gemr-gptr}(a) depicts an example case where a line chart about the economic situation of two countries is given and the models are asked: \textit{What is the median value of Japan graph from 2013 to 2015?}.
+With CoT reasoning, Gemini answered correctly, whereas GPT-4V answered incorrectly.